 - Refresh the information and data to reflect recent changes

-- Break it up with more images
+- Break it up with high quality and optimized images

 - Include more internal links and improve the calls to action